vkimb/to-awk-or-not/docs/awk_bash.md

 The short answer - keep using bash but have a look at of some awk neat features that might come in handy.

-`!#awk cmd= "ls -lrt"` - lets have the command stored for convenience
+`#!awk cmd= "ls -lrt"` - lets have the command stored for convenience

-`!#awk system(cmd)` - will make a system call and execute the command, while sending the output to standard output
+`#!awk system(cmd)` - will make a system call and execute the command, while sending the output to standard output

-`!#awk cmd | getline` - will do the same but you will read the first line from the output.
+`#!awk cmd | getline` - will do the same but you will read the first line from the output.

 ``` awk
 # then let's read all lines and do something